 Fact: Fermenting foods is the oldest way to preserve the nutritional properties of raw vegetables during wintertime.
 Fermentation is caused by good bacteria, which refreshes the colonies in our colon and improves our overall health by boosting our immune system.
 I know it might sound a little weird, but ingesting bacteria from fermented foods is actually a very beneficial thing for us.

 Fermented foods are widely available, and you don’t even question the bacteria when drinking wine (fermented grapes) and eating tofu (fermented soy) or yogurt (fermented milk).
 I grew up with the pickled cucumbers and red cabbage sauerkraut my nanny used to prepare in late autumn.
-We ate them all winter when fresh nutrients from fruits and vegetables were lacking from our diet.
+We ate these plant-based probiotics all winter when fresh nutrients from fruits and vegetables were lacking from our diet.

 Why we need fermented foods